 A downloadable engine for Windows

-A simple first-person shooter engine (Game Maker Studio 1.4 source file) that can be used to quickly get a FPS game project up and running.
+A simple first-person shooter engine (Game Maker Studio 1.4 and 2.x source file) that can be used to quickly get a FPS game project up and running.
 Not very advanced and pretty low on features, but that means it's easier to understand how all of the code works!

 - Moving around with different footstep sounds depending on what you step on.